 Here’s the big difference.
 Number of Ethernet ports.
 Both modems can only get a max speed of 1Gbps, no matter what they may claim on the box.
 Why is that?
 Because internet companies do not offer more than Gigabit services.

 This is why the MB8600 was honest with their advertising and said they could get a max download speed of 3.8 Gbps.
-They have 4 ports on the back.
+They have four ports on the back.
 The problem here is that at this time, only one can be used for 1 Gig speeds.
-In the future, if a higher speed were to be offered by your cable provider, the MB8600 equipped with built in Link Aggregation Grouping(LAG) or Ethernet Port Bonding, they could utilize all 4 Gig Ethernet ports and bring speeds up to 3.8 Gbps.
+In the future, if a higher speed were to be offered by your cable provider, the MB8600 equipped with built-in Link Aggregation Grouping(LAG) or Ethernet Port Bonding, they could utilize all 4 Gig Ethernet ports and bring speeds up to 3.8 Gbps.
 Double that of the SB8200 with it’s 2 GigE ports.

 Verdict: More ports is the clear winner of this round.
 More ports, more Gig Ethernet, more speed.
-It won’t be happening anytime soon, but this modem will last you for many years to come and it will be around when it matters.
+It won’t be happening anytime soon, but this modem will last you for many years to come, and it will be around when it matters.
 Plus one for the Motorola MB8600.

 Internal Hardware Differences

 This is where the SB8200 rises above the MB8600.
 It has 3GB of RAM where the MB8600 only has 512MB of RAM.
 But why?
 They both have the astounding Broadcom chip so you would think they are the same.
 But as you can see the SB8200 has a lot more RAM.
 Does it matter?
 Well, yes if you like numbers, no if you know better.
-It really does have a lot more RAM.
-We’re talking 5 times as much memory.
+It does have a lot more RAM.
+We’re talking five times as much memory.
 The problem that this is not going to make a faster modem by any means.
 The MB8600 will still be faster with 4 Ethernet ports(in the future).
-So for now as it stands, they are locked at the exact same speed of 1 Gbps by Comcast and COX and that RAM and lack of ports gets you nowhere.
+So for now as it stands, they are locked at the same speed of 1 Gbps by Comcast and COX, and that RAM and lack of ports gets you nowhere.

 Modem Design Differences

 ARRIS went with their standard design we’re all familiar with.
 It’s been used in many past generation modems from the SURFboard family.
 A smart move on their end because brand recognition may grab many customers.
-This well known design is white, small and uses a no fingerprint matte finish.
+This popular design is white, small and uses a no fingerprint matte finish.
 The smaller size may grab many.
 But is that enough?

-Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, less ethernet ports and a hotter running modem.
-While it won’t melt down or anything, cooler is always better.
+Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, fewer ethernet ports, and a hotter running modem.
+While it won’t meltdown or anything, cooler is always better.
 One would imagine a hotter modem not lasting as long.
-However it is too early to tell if this will be a factor over a long period of time.
+However, it is too early to tell if this will be a factor over a long period of time.
 The MB8600 is bigger and runs cooler because the larger space allows for more ventilation and airflow.
 It may be bigger but the color will allow it to blend in and hide.
 The smaller SB8200 is a bright white and will look like an iThing no matter where you put it.
 Many like the white design and consider this to be an advantage.
-So again this will come down to personal preference and the real design differences revolve around the heat dissipation.
+So again this will come down to personal preference and the real design differences revolve around heat dissipation.
 Even this may not matter at all.
 Just because the SB8200 runs hotter, does not mean it won’t last a lifetime.
 But we will declare the MB8600 the winner in this classification.

 MB8600 vs SB8200 Pros and Cons

 On the other hand, if you do not ever plan on going over 1Gbps and you want a smaller hotter running modem, then the SB8200 will do just fine.
-So at that point it comes to personal preference and many may like the smaller white modem over the larger grey modem.
+So at that point, it comes to personal preference, and many may like the smaller white modem over the larger grey modem.
 So we’re leaving this up to you.
-They are essentially the same with differences that will not matter for a long time and even then, may not ever matter to you if you plan on sticking with 1Gbps internet and don’t mind your modem lacking a physical power button, get the SB8200.
+They are mostly the same with differences that will not matter for a long time and even then, may not ever matter to you if you plan on sticking with 1Gbps internet and don’t mind your modem lacking a physical power button, get the SB8200.